micmejia/bible-dump/NKJV/1 Samuel/1 Sam 2.md

 Therefore the Lord God of Israel says: 'I said indeed _that_ your house and the house of your father would walk before Me forever.'
 But now the Lord says: 'Far be it from Me; for those who honor Me I will honor, and those who despise Me shall be lightly esteemed.

 ###### 31
-Behold, the days are coming that I will cut off your [^k]arm and the arm of your father's house, so that there will not be an old man in your house.
+Behold, the days are coming that I will cut off your arm and the arm of your father's house, so that there will not be an old man in your house.

 ###### 32
 And you will see an enemy _in My_ dwelling place, _despite_ all the good which God does for Israel.
 And there shall not be an old man in your house forever.